Complex zero-free regions at large |q| for multivariate Tutte polynomials (alias Potts-model partition functions) with general complex edge weights: Introduction

+Note that the bound \reff{e1.2c.0} involves a double maximum: once over $x \in V$ in $\Psi(G,\w)$, and once over $x \in V$ in $\widehat\Delta(G,\w)$.
+Such a bound is ``unnatural'' in the sense that if $G$ is a disjoint union $G = G_1 \uplus G_2$, then the chromatic roots of $G$ are the union of those of $G_1$ and $G_2$, and $\widehat\scrk(\Psi)$ and $\widehat\Delta$ are each the maximum of those for $G_1$ and $G_2$, but the product $\widehat\scrk(\Psi) \, \widehat\Delta$ for $G$ {\em can exceed}\/ the maximum of those for $G_1$ and $G_2$ because one factor could be maximized for $G_1$ and the other for $G_2$ (see Example~\ref{exam.G1G2} below).
+The bound \reff{eq.thm1.3b.boundb} has the virtue of avoiding such a double maximum.
+It is an open question whether a bound avoiding a double maximum can be obtained for non-simple graphs.

-Please observe that in the bound \reff{eq.thm1.3.bound} we pay a price, compared to \reff{eq.thm1.2.bound}, by having $\widetilde\Delta(G,\w)$ in place of $\Delta'(G,\w)$.
-In fact, the simple example $G=K_2$ shows that the bound of Theorem~\ref{thm1.3} can in some cases be inferior to that of Theorem~\ref{thm1.2}, by a factor of up to $K^*_0/4 \approx 1.223222$ (see Examples~\ref{exam.K2} and \ref{exam.thm1.2_beats_thm1.3} below).
-But this seems to be the largest possible ratio of the two bounds; and in any event the ratio cannot exceed $K^*_1/4 \approx 1.726913$ (see the Discussion in Section~\ref{sec.final} after the proof of Theorem~\ref{thm1.3}).
-In most cases, however, Theorem~\ref{thm1.3} is a big improvement over Theorem~\ref{thm1.2}, due to its replacement of $\Psi(G,\w)$ by $\Psi(G,\w)^{1/2}$: see, for instance, Examples~\ref{exam.Kn} and \ref{exam.Zd}.
-Furthermore, the growth as $\Psi(G,\w)^{1/2}$ is essentially best possible: see again Examples~\ref{exam.Kn} and \ref{exam.Zd}.
+On the other hand, in the bound \reff{eq.thm1.3b.boundb} we do pay a price, compared to \reff{e1.2c.0}, by having $\Delta^*(G,\w)$ in place of $\widehat\Delta(G,\w)$, since as noted above we have $\Delta^*(G,\w)\ge \widehat\Delta(G,\w)$.
+In fact, the simple example $G=K_2$ shows that the bound of Theorem~\ref{thm1.3b} can in some cases be inferior to that of Theorem~\ref{thm1.2c}, by a factor of up to $K^*_0/4 \approx 1.223222$ (see Examples~\ref{exam.K2} and \ref{exam.thm1.2_beats_thm1.3} below).
+But this seems to be the largest possible ratio of the two bounds.

-It is curious that the bound of Theorem~\ref{thm1.3} is not always better than that of Theorem~\ref{thm1.2}, despite using better ``ingredients'' in its proof; the reasons for this will be discussed near the end of Section~\ref{sec.final}.
-It would be interesting to try to find a single natural bound that simultaneously improves Theorems~\ref{thm1.2} and \ref{thm1.3}.
+It is curious that the bound of Theorem~\ref{thm1.3b} is not always better than that of Theorem~\ref{thm1.2c}, despite using better ``ingredients'' in its proof; the reasons for this will be discussed near the end of Section~\ref{sec.final}.
+It would be interesting to try to find a single natural bound that simultaneously improves Theorems~\ref{thm1.2c} and \ref{thm1.3b}.